VITObelgium/drupal-boilerplate/config_translation_example/readme.md

 # Config translation example

-This module provides an example of how to create a configuration form in a custom module and make it out-of-the-box translatable.
+This module provides an example of how to create a configuration form in a custom module and make it translatable out-of-the-box.

 ## How to